NCAR/aiml-utils/aimlutils/echo/README.md

 ```

 The method should be called first thing in the custom Objective.train method (see the example Objective above).
 You may have noticed that the configuration (named conf) contains both hyperparameter and model fields.
 This package will copy the hyperparameter optuna field to the model configuration for convenience, so that we can reduce the total number of class and method dependencies (which helps me keep the code generalized).
 This occurs in the run.py script.

-One final remark about the types of trial parameters optuna will support, which were noted a few passages above.
-In short, optuna has a limited range of the types of trial parameters, all but one them being numerical in one form or another.
-If you wanted to optimize the activation layer(s) in your neural network, you could go about that by utilizing the "categorical" trial suggestor.
-For example, the following list of activation layer names could be specified: ["relu", "linear", "leaky-relu", "tanh", "sigmoid"].

 ### Custom plot settings for report.py